 - (1) Unless otherwise indicated, all stock option and restricted stock unit awards granted to named executive officers vest quarterly in equal installments over a four-year period, except that the shares that would otherwise vest quarterly over the first 12 months do not vest until the first anniversary of the grant.
-The vesting commencement date for all stock options and restricted stock units is the grant date. - (2) Computed based on the number of unvested shares multiplied by the closing market price of our common stock at the end of fiscal year 2012.
+The vesting commencement date for all stock options and restricted stock units is the grant date. - (2) Computed based on the number of unvested shares multiplied by the closing market price of our common stock at the end of fiscal year 2013.
 The actual value (if any) to be realized by the named executive officer depends on whether the shares vest and the future performance of our common stock.
-On March 31, 2012, the closing price of our common stock was \$49.64 per share.
+On March 31, 2013, the closing price of our common stock was \$81.98 per share. - (3) Stock option awards granted to Messrs.
+Bunte, Carolan and Miiller on March 14, 2013 cliff vest in their entirety in March 2016.